How to find the best travel backpack

 This pack easily takes a spot in My Top Backpacks and for good reason: it eases heavy loads with its waist belt to make long distances with a lot of equipment easier.
 It’s also available in a variety of sizes and colors.
 The straps are extremely comfortable, but the best part is the amount of pockets allowing for easy access and simple, on-the-road organization.

-By far one of the most expensive backpacks I have tried out, the ALTRA typically sells for around $400.
-But, this company does offer a lifetime warranty on their bag.
+By far one of the most expensive backpacks I have tried out, but this company does offer a lifetime warranty on their bag.

 Why I like the ARC’TERYX ALTRA 65